sdixon5/Learning/React Bootcamp/notes.md

     Write Logic in a JS Class
     Must include a render method

-Bable takes jsx and turns it into js
+Babel takes jsx and turns it into js

 Inside of the render return you can only return one thing, one element